Tamas-Gavlider/MyVault/README.md

 #### Delete Profile

+Users can delete their profile; however, all funds will be forfeited upon deletion.
+A warning message will be displayed to inform users of this outcome before they confirm the deletion.

 #### Validate private key/Unlock account
 The Validate Key and Unlock Account functionalities in MyVault use the same underlying logic for security and access control: